 Sometime in the early twentieth century, the central gable of the facade was extended over the veranda roof to provide space for a summer bedroom.
-Incidentally, from this vantage point, the family handily communicated, by waved-sheet signals, to the Langdon house in town.
+Incidentally, from this vantage point, the family handily communicated, by waved-sheet signals, to the Langdon house in town.33

 The Langdons and the Cranes were probably among the increasing number of people of fashion and wealth to respond to Downing's description of the delights and rewards of rural living.
-Perhaps the idea promoted by one design book writer that the "peculiar beauty and attractiveness about cottage architecture ... cannot be produced in larger mansions" appealed to them.
-While Jervis Langdon had a palatial Italianate house in the center of Elmira, the cottage at Quarry Farm was a favorite retreat as well as a working, yet "ornamental" farm, managed by a tenant farmer.
+Perhaps the idea promoted by one design book writer that the "peculiar beauty and attractiveness about cottage architecture ... cannot be produced in larger mansions" appealed to them.34 While Jervis Langdon had a palatial Italianate house in the center of Elmira, the cottage at Quarry Farm was a favorite retreat as well as a working, yet "ornamental" farm, managed by a tenant farmer.35

 In the nineteenth century, well-to-do Americans commonly had both town and country residences.
 Indeed, Downing claimed that the only reason to work in the city was to make enough money to retire to the country.
 Thus, Quarry Farm was used by the Langdons, the Cranes, and the Clemenses as a retreat from the business and social demands of town life in Elmira and Hartford, as well as a cooler place to spend the summers.
 Twain wrote from down-town Elmira: "It gets fearfully hot here in summer, so we spend our summers on top of a hill 6 or 700 feet high, about two or three miles from here-it never gets hot up there."

-Albert Bigelow Paine, Twain's first official biographer, reported that Quarry Farm "was bought quite incidentally by Mr. and Mrs. Langdon, who, driving by one evening, stopped to water the horses and decided that it would make a happy summer retreat, where the families could combine their housekeeping arrangements during vacation days."
-The idea was successfully implemented.
+36 lies could combine their housekeeping arrangements during vacation days."
+37 The idea was successfully implemented.
 The Clemenses "returned to this place as to Paradise: Clemens to his study and the books which he always called for, Mrs. Clemens to a blessed relief from social obligations, the children to shady play-places, the green, sloping hills, where they could race and tumble, and to all their animal friends."
-The ending of each year's summer brought only regret.
+38 The ending of each year's summer brought only regret.
 Clemens always left something behind in the belief-some call it superstition-that to leave some article would ensure return.
 Mrs. Clemens left her "heart's content"; the children bid various objects good-by and "kissed the gates of [their much loved playhouse] Ellerslie."
+39